Hummingbird perched on feeder

 Bird Feeder with several Hummingbirds

-Have you been noticing one particular hummingbird bullying other ones away from your feeder?
-Try adding one or two other feeders close to your first feeder and there will be plenty of nectar to go around for everyone.
+Have you been noticing one particular hummingbird bullying others away from your feeder?
+Try adding one or two other feeders close to your first feeder, and there will be plenty of nectar for everyone.

-You might even draw in other visitors, like the butterfly.
+You might even draw in other visitors, like butterflies.

 Hang Oranges Around Your Garden

-Another method for attracting hummingbirds is by hanging oranges that are cut in half near your feeders and garden.
-The citrus and juice make for a tasty snack for them.
+Another method for attracting hummingbirds is to hang half-cut oranges near your feeders and throughout the garden.
+The citrus and juice make a tasty snack for them.

-Be advised that hanging oranges will bring other guests into your garden as well.
-There are several types of birds that love oranges, such as Bluebirds, Cardinals, Jays, Woodpeckers, and especially the Oriole.
+Be advised that hanging oranges will attract other guests into your garden.
+Several birds, such as bluebirds, Cardinals, Jays, woodpeckers, and especially orioles, love oranges.

 Leave the Spider Webs

-Before you go and destroy another spider web that’s hanging around your garden, consider this.
-Hummingbirds actually use the webbing to help make their nest nearby.
+Consider this before you destroy another spider web hanging around your garden: Hummingbirds use the webbing to help make their nests nearby.

 Make Snag Perches

-Although you may have never seen it, hummingbirds get tired and enjoy perching, just like other birds.
+Although you may have never seen it, hummingbirds tire and enjoy perching like other birds.
 With wings that flap over 80 flaps a second, how could they not get tired?

 To counter this, strategically place a large branch into the ground, about 40 to 50 feet away from their feeder.

-Not only do they enjoy resting on it, but they use it as a “watchtower” while they protect other hummingbirds that are at the feeder.
+Not only do they enjoy resting on it, but they also use it as a “watchtower” to protect other hummingbirds at the feeder.

 Keep a Mister on in Your Garden

-Did you know that hummingbirds love to play and take a bath in water just like other birds?
-If you keep a mister left on and slightly spraying in your garden, you might catch a hummingbird zipping through the mist.
+Did you know hummingbirds love to play and bathe in water like other birds?
+You might catch a hummingbird zipping through the mist if you keep a mister left on and slightly spraying in your garden.

 They’ll keep doing it until they are soaked.
-They can then dry off on that convenient snag perch that you have sitting closeby.
+Then, they can dry off on that convenient snag perch you have sitting close by.
+Although they prefer a mist or light spray, hummingbirds also enjoy a bird bath or fountain if located in your yard.

-You can purchase a mister at your local lawn and garden center or at your hardware store.
+You can purchase misters and bird baths at your local lawn and garden center or hardware store.

 Create a Shaded Atmosphere